Windsor Resident Celebrating $100,000 Encore Win

 windsoriteDOTca News Staff

-Giorgio (George) Bresolin of Windsor matched the last six of seven ENCORE numbers in exact order in the August 5, 2023 LOTTARIO draw to win $100,000.
+Philip Knuckle of Windsor matched the last six of seven Encore numbers in exact order in the July 29, 2023 Lottario draw to win $100,000!

-Bresolin, a father and grandfather, said he’s been a regular lottery player since the 1990s The skilled trades worker was at home when checked his ticket on the OLG App and uncovered his big win.
-“Initially, I thought my prize was around $100,” he recounted.
-George soon realized he won much more than that.
-“I was shocked and had to scan my ticket a few times,” he said.
+Knuckle, who is retired from hospitality, has been a regular lottery player for 30 years.
+“I always say yes to Encore, and I always play my regular numbers,” he shared while at the OLG Prize Centre in Toronto to pick up his winnings.
+“I was at the store when I discovered my win.
+When the lottery terminal started to play a song, I realized I won and started shaking with excitement.

-After heading to the store to double-check the winning numbers, he shared the exciting news with family.
-“They thought it was a scam at first, and I had to convince them it was real!
-Then, they were so happy for me.”
+The 69-year-old says his girlfriend started jumping up and down and gave him a big hug.
+“She was so excited.
+It was my favourite moment of the win.
+Pure and unfiltered joy!” he smiled.

-With his winnings, he plans to save for retirement, travel, and treat himself to some new outdoor gear.
+He says he will put his win towards his retirement.
+“I plan to treat myself to a beach vacation to relax and have some fun in the sun.”

-The winning ticket was purchased at Circle K on Sandwich West Parkway in LaSalle.
+The winning ticket was purchased at Kevin’s Variety on Wyandotte Street in Windsor.

 Comment With Facebook